godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``false`` |
 +-----------+-----------+

-If ``true``, disables printing to standard output in an exported build.
+If ``true``, disables printing to standard output.
+This is equivalent to starting the editor or project with the ``--quiet`` command line argument.
+See also :ref:`application/run/disable_stderr<class_ProjectSettings_property_application/run/disable_stderr>`.

+Changes to this setting will only be applied upon restarting the application.

 ----